ShizukaDonaghue/luve/TESTING.md

 * **_As a Site User, I can see error messages when submitting the contact form so that I can understand how the errors can be resolved._**

-    If there are errors in the contact form, error messages are displayed to the user explaining the errors.
+    If there is any error in the contact form, an error message is displayed to the user explaining the errors.
 The form is fully validated and does not submit with invalid data.

     <img src="docs/images/testing/contact-form-error.png" width=700>